Ornithosuchus: Classification

-A single species of Ornithosuchus is recognized, O. woodwardi.
-Ornithosuchus taylori is a synonym.
+A single species of Ornithosuchus is recognized, O. woodwardi; O. taylori is a synonym.

 "Dasygnathus" longidens was in 1877 created by Thomas Huxley for a right maxilla from the Lossiemouth Sandstone found in 1857.
 The genus name Dasygnathus had already been used for a coleopteran insect, so Huxley's generic name was in 1961 changed to Dasygnathoides.
 Although synonymized with Ornithosuchus by Walker (1964), a 2016 study found Dasygnathoides indeterminate beyond Pseudosuchia.
-The maximal length of Ornithosuchus was revised to 2.2 metres.
+The maximal length of Ornithosuchus was revised to 2.2 m.

 Ornithosuchus is the type genus of the Ornithosuchidae, a family of facultatively biped carnivores that were geographically widespread during the Late Triassic.
-Two other genera are currently known, Venaticosuchus and Riojasuchus.
+Three other genera are currently known, Venaticosuchus, Riojasuchus and Dynamosuchus.